 For those of you interested in working more intensively– a common option for those traveling to work with me, or preparing for a specific engagement– I offer half-day, whole day, and weekend packages in Washington DC and New York City.
 I love this way of working together… it’s intense, intimate, and incredibly effective.
 My rates for these intensives vary, depending on specifics.
 I am also available, on an occasional basis, to travel to you.
 Please contact me to discuss what will work best for you.

 Do you offer a sliding scale?

 Two great options for those on a budget are email coaching and my online courses, which will be coming soon.
 My books are also great resources; they lay the foundation for the work we do in my in-person coaching and in my workshops.
 I’ve also written various articles that will help you on your journey that you can read here on the site.

 Other than a session or package, is there a way we can talk or work together?

 Similarly, I offer 30-minute phone or Skype consultations for those who would like to see if we are a good fit, or have a quick question or simple issue they’d like some feedback on.
 My rate for this service is 89US.
-My online courses – coming soon – are also a great, cost-effective way to learn at your own pace, in your own home.
-You can also visit my schedule to see when I’ll be in your area giving workshops, or contact me to set up an event at your school or organization.
+You can also visit my schedule to see my upcoming Online and Live events or contact me to set up an event for your school or organization.